MCS Certification: nurturing home-grown energy

 MCS certification provides a mark of quality, and their approval is strongly recommended for registered installers.
 They cover the entire UK, with the largest concentrations of MCS certified installers either based in the South East, South West or in Scotland.

-That’s why twelve months ago, on the 1st April 2019, we took the lead and decided that all our export applications must continue to require an MCS certificate.
+From the 1st April 2019, we decided that all our export applications must require an MCS certificate although we are now exploring routes for customers who don't have MCS certificates on a case by case basis.
 If you want to get started on applying for MCS certification, their website is the best place to start!

 What is the Feed-In Tariff?